The protections aren’t the same as credit cards, but you may not be completely out of luck.

 With credit cards, chargeback rights allow you to withhold repayment to the credit card company for a particular purchase on which you file a dispute after a merchant refuses to work with you to resolve a problem with goods or services.
 Here are some scenarios that merit a dispute:

 - The item never arrived.
-For example, you paid $500 for a treadmill from an online sporting good store, but the box never gets delivered to your door.
+For example, you paid $500 for a treadmill from an online sporting good store, but the box never was delivered to your door.

 - The merchant charged you the wrong amount.
 You bought a designer dress on sale, but the merchant charged you the full price and refuses to refund the difference.